 Sample forms for these transactions can be found at AAR online.

-What You Don't Have To Disclose to a Potential Buyer
+Points You Don't Have to Disclose to a Potential Buyer

 It is important to note what is NOT required by Arizona law to be disclosed.
 There are three main items.

-- you are not required to tell a buyer that the home has been owned or occupied by someone exposed to HIV, or diagnosed with AIDS or any other disease not known to be transmitted through common occupancy.
+- You are not required to tell a buyer that the home has been owned or occupied by someone exposed to HIV, diagnosed with AIDS, or any other disease not known to be transmitted through common occupancy.

 - You are not required to tell a buyer that the home is located in the area of a sex offender.